 Protests and organised assemblies of people are now permitted with prior permission.
 Local authorities have only limited experience in dealing with legal protests and may not always respond predictably.
 You should avoid protests and demonstrations as they may become violent.
 You should also avoid areas cordoned off by security forces.
 You should avoid taking photographs of demonstrations, the military or police as this may not be tolerated by the Myanmar authorities.

-In the past, there have been incidents of politically motivated violence on or around public holidays such as Armed Forces Day (27 March) and Martyrs Day (19 July).
+In the past, there have been incidents of politically motivated violence, resulting in casualties, on or around public holidays such as Armed Forces Day (27 March), the Myanmar Water Festival (Thingyan) and New Year (in April) and Martyrs Day (19 July).
 Other significant events, including the anniversary of the 1988 uprising (8 August) and the anniversary of demonstrations led by monks to protest for political reform (26 September) have traditionally seen an increase of police and security forces in Yangon and elsewhere in Myanmar.

 Remainder of Rakhine State: We advise you to reconsider your need to travel to the remainder Rakhine State due to the risk of further serious civil unrest.
 Violent clashes in central and northern Rakhine State between Muslim and Buddhist communities have led to widespread displacement and segregation.
 In mid-2012, the Myanmar government announced a curfew across much of Rakhine (including the state capital of Sittwe and popular tourist destination Mrauk-U) and sent additional security personnel to the area in response to inter-communal violence and the burning of homes.
 Curfew times vary between townships and can change at short notice.